Private School Act

 Article 62

-The Ministry may set up a foundation to encourage individuals or businesses to make donations to private schools in an effort to promote development of private schools.
+The Ministry of Education may set up a foundation for encouragement of school by private to make donations to private schools in an effort to promote development of private schools.

-Individuals or groups making donations through the foundation to school legal persons or private schools before the Law, amended on (date), went into force may deduct their donations from their incomes or classify them as expenses or losses when filing their tax return, in accordance with the following:
+Individuals or groups making donations through the foundation to school legal persons or private schools prior to the implementation of the amendments made on December 18, 2007 to the Act may claim said donations as itemized deductions from their incomes or classify them as expenses or losses when filing their tax return, in accordance with the following:

 1. Donations made by individuals shall not exceed 50% of their gross income.

-2. Donations made by businesses shall not exceed 25% of their gross income.
+2. Donations made by profit-seeking enterprises shall not exceed 25% of their gross income.

-Individuals or businesses making donations through the foundation to non-specified school legal persons or schools may deduct the entire donations from their incomes or classify them as expenses or losses when filing their tax return.
+Individuals or profit-seeking enterprises making donations through the foundation referred to in the first paragraph to non-specified school legal persons or schools may claim said donations as itemized deductions from their incomes or classify them as expenses or losses when filing their tax return.

-Rules governing the foundation, including its funding, organization, operation, revenue and expenditure, and distribution, custody, use, auditing and management of funds, shall be drawn up jointly by the Ministry of Education and the Ministry of Finance.
+The sources of administrative expenses, organization, operation, revenue and expenditure of funds, distribution, custody, use, auditing, and management regulations of the foundation mentioned in the first paragraph shall be prescribed jointly by the Ministry of Education and the Ministry of Finance.

 Chapter 6: Retirement, Compensation and Severance of Teachers and Staff Members